joneit/mu/README.md

 Just keep in mind that these are for objects only (not arrays).

-## Note
+### CDN versions

+To use in a browser, you have two options:

+1. Incorporate the node module into your own browserified project.
+2. Use the browserified versions [`list-dragon.js`](http://openfin.github.io/list-dragon/list-dragon.js) or [`list-dragon.min.js`](http://openfin.github.io/list-dragon/list-dragon.min.js) available on the Github pages CDN.

+### Submodules

 See the note [Regarding submodules](https://github.com/openfin/rectangular#regarding-submodules) for important information on cloning this repo or re-purposing its build template.
-(The submodule is for jsdocs support.)